 - You serve on The Methodist Hospital board.

-Houston Methodist or participating ETMC hospital facility charges for benefits covered under the TAC standard PPO plan.
+Houston Methodist hospital facility charges for benefits covered under the TAC standard PPO plan.
 Clergy are eligible for private room, space-available upgrades.

 - Services or supplies listed as exclusions in the standard PPO plan document (for example, elective cosmetic surgery and experimental procedures) are not eligible for this benefit.

 - Your hospital bill is separate from your doctor bills.
 The write-off does not apply to doctor bills.
-You will still owe deductibles and co-insurance amounts for any physician charges associated with your care at a Houston Methodist or ETMC hospital (including but not limited to surgeons, anesthesiologists, radiologists, and pathologists).
+You will still owe deductibles and co-insurance amounts for any physician charges associated with your care at a Houston Methodist Hospital (including but not limited to surgeons, anesthesiologists, radiologists, and pathologists).

 - The Houston Methodist Hospital system is renowned for its high quality of care, its internationally recognized research and its caring, spiritual environment.

-- Eligible facilities include Texas Medical Center - Fannin, Willowbrook, Sugar Land, San Jacinto, Clear Lake - St. John, Katy - West Houston, and Katy - St. Catherine.
+- Eligible facilities include Texas Medical Center - Fannin, Willowbrook, Sugar Land, San Jacinto, Clear Lake - St. John, Katy - West Houston, Katy - St. Catherine, and The Woodlands.

 1. When you pre-register at the hospital

-When you or your dependents need services from a Houston Methodist or participating ETMC hospital:
+When you or your dependents need services from a Houston Methodist Hospital:

-- Explain that the Texas Annual Conference of the United Methodist Church has a non-collection agreement with Houston Methodist hospitals and participating ETMC hospitals for participants in the TAC standard PPO plan whereby you and your enrolled dependents do not owe any deductible or co-insurance amounts to the hospital for inpatient or outpatient hospital facility charges.
+- Explain that the Texas Annual Conference of the United Methodist Church has a non-collection agreement with Houston Methodist hospitals for participants in the TAC standard PPO plan whereby you and your enrolled dependents do not owe any deductible or co-insurance amounts to the hospital for inpatient or outpatient hospital facility charges.

 - It might be useful to print and take a copy of this webpage with you and provide it to the pre-registration clerk or keep a copy in your car glove compartment for emergencies because not all hospital personnel are acquainted with this special benefit.